 ▪ be inspired by the teaching at our school

-▪ be interested and engaged and will experience learning as fun, enjoyable and fulfilling
+▪ be engaged and experience learning as enjoyable and fulfilling

 ▪ develop an enquiring mind, a love of learning and a thirst for knowledge

 ▪ develop the ability, attitude and organisational skills to work both independently and in collaboration with others

 ▪ master the key skills and achieve a level of competency sufficient to prepare them for the future challenges they will face

 ▪ experience success and enjoy opportunities to celebrate their achievements